eliranmal/npm-runner/README.md

 the npm command execution is finished. it receives two arguments: `err` and `output`. `err` is any raised error, and `output` is the command output, broken down to an array of output lines._

+invokes an npm command. available only after initialization.

 ### Options